Starting a Florida LLC is Easy

 First, brainstorm some possibilities.
 Use our LLC name generator if you get stuck.

-Next, make sure your name meets Florida guidelines:
+Next, make sure your name meets the following guidelines:

 - it must contain the words limited liability company, limited company, or LLC or L.L.C.